yanox2/electron-template/README.md

 The template includes the following features by default:

+- App window generation
+- preload script for communication between the renderer and main processes
 - configuration file that saves window size and position on exit, and restores them on the next launch
-- preload script for communication between the renderer and main processes
-- custom exception class
 - file handling utility class
 - message dialogs
+- custom exception class

 ## Installation